From 35 Years of Racing to Dakar 2026: The Journey of aerpace Racer Sanjay Takale - www.lokmattimes.com

 From 35 Years of Racing to Dakar 2026: The Journey of aerpace Racer Sanjay Takale

-PNN New Delhi [India], December 22: One of the most respected motorsport ambassadors in India aerpace Racer Sanjay ...
+New Delhi [India], December 22: One of the most respected motorsport ambassadors in India — aerpace Racer Sanjay Takale, ...

 Takale made history with his 18th overall finish during his last visit to the Dakar.
 This iteration of Takale's journey, which he describes as “Dakar 2.0”, is not about coming back again, but rather it is about undergoing an evolution.
 With over 35 years of racing experience, from motorcycles to cars and now on a global scale with international rally championships, Takale is now arriving with a deeper strategy, sharper preparation, and a more focused mission.